-Experienced in the following programming languages / platforms –
+We have experience in the following programming languages, operating systems and development platforms –

 - Visual Studio Team Services